KEECO-HomeAutomation/keeco-hwnode-ESP8266/README.md

 # keeco-hwnode-ESP8266

 Code that runs on ESP8266 targets converting them to hardware nodes that can connect to keeco hubs.

-On first startup the device creates and stores a UUID in the EEPROM.
-Later on the same UUID is used.

-During the startup, after the CONFIG_AVAIL message is transmitted over the serial port it is possible to configure the WiFi credentials using "SSID,Password" format.
-The configuration is possible until the CONFIG_NOT_AVAIL message.
+The server-hw_node connection is MQTT, hw_node configuration is possible via a web browser.

-The hardware end node appears as a SoftAP where WiFi credentials can be set.
-SSID format: KEECO_AP_*ChipID*

-Hardware Node information can be requested via HTTP:

-/info - schema file descriptor for hardware end node characteristics

-/uuid - UUID that identifies the hardware end node

-/edit - Browser based file manager

-All of the above + WiFi settings can be reached from the root page.

-Requested includes are identified in the code with URLs
+## Getting Started

+The project requires uploading the data folder to the ESP8266 device.
+The project includes a tools folder with a jar file.
+It enables an "ESP8266 Sketch Data Upload" menu item in the Arduino IDE where you can do so.
+Also after downloading the program itself you can download data to your device using a web browser.

+Navigate to your device's IP address and choose from the available options (links).

+### Prerequisites

+What things you need to install the software and how to install them

+- Arduino IDE

+- Non-shipping libraries are included with the related URL commented

+- On the server side you need a KEECO HUB device to enjoy full functionality.

+- For configuring the Device to join a WiFi network you only need a web-browser

+### Installing

+- Pull the project from GitHub

+- Using your Arduino IDE download the data folder by using the "ESP8266 Sketch Data Upload" menu item

+- Build and download you code

+- Observe your device's soft AP address in the Serial Monitor

+- Connect to your softAP (password: 12345678) and navigate to your device's IP address in your web-browser

+- Connect your device to your infrastructure WiFi network

+- Modify the txt file in the data folder if neccessary and reupload it - this step is needed if you are specifying a new schema

+## Running the tests

+TBD